Handling the Cornell potential within the Lagrange-mesh method in momentum space: Abstract

 \section{Abstract}

-This work presents a new methodology for computing potential matrix elements within the Lagrange-mesh method in momentum space.
-The proposed approach extends the range of treatable potentials to include previously inaccessible cases, such as Coulomb and linear interactions.
-The method is validated across a variety of systems.
-A particular attention is given to the representation of both momentum and position probability densities.
+This work presents an alternative methodology for computing potentials matrix elements within the Lagrange-mesh method in momentum space.
+The proposed approach extends the range of treatable potentials to include previously inaccessible cases, such as the Coulomb and linear interactions.
+It enables, in particular, an efficient and accurate treatment of the Cornell potential, which plays an important role in potential models for hadronic physics.
+The method is validated across a variety of systems, with special attention given to the representation of both momentum and position probability densities.

 \keywords{Lagrange-mesh method, quantum two-body problem, momentum representation}